-This section of wall was found in 1977 during construction of the underpass, and now that those are being filled in again it will remain hidden for future archeologists to rediscover.
+This section of wall was found in 1977 during the construction of the underpass, and now that those are being filled in again it will remain hidden for future archaeologists to rediscover.

 Number 7 is easier to find, being in clear view on a brick wall next to an old Jewish Synagogue.